NingDin/Group-Project1/README.md

 - David John Chartrand
 ## Project Descriptions and Ouline
 ## Reaserch Questions to Answer
+What is the correlations between the tweets and the market?

 ## Dataset to be used
 ## Rough Breakdown of Tasks